 If your actual condition exists because your doctor failed to diagnose you correctly or delayed your diagnostic, your case could be a malpractice one.

 For example, in the case of appendicitis, delayed diagnosis can even lead to death.
 Acting at the right time is critical for any patient.
 If you were negligently treated, you have the right to sue.
 An error in diagnosis may lead to:

 In other words, we have to show that you would have had a better outcome if the treating providers had done their job correctly.
-Even if nothing severe and life-threatening happens on the spot, delay in diagnosis can result in other similarly bad complications.
-When a patient is misdiagnosed and is sent back home, the chances are that they will be readmitted.
+Even if nothing severe and life-threatening happens on the spot, delay in diagnosis can result in other similarly harmful complications.
+When a patient is misdiagnosed and sent back home, the chances are that they will be readmitted.
 Unfortunately, in many cases, it may be too late to undo the resulted harm.
 The reason timely diagnosis is critical is that the patient needs to receive immediate treatment.